mozilla/glean/docs/user/android-build-configuration-options.md

 ## `gleanGenerateMarkdownDocs`

-The Glaen SDK can automatically generate Markdown documentation for metrics and pings defined in the registry files, in addition to the metrics API code.
+The Glean SDK can automatically generate Markdown documentation for metrics and pings defined in the registry files, in addition to the metrics API code.

 ```groovy
 ext.gleanGenerateMarkdownDocs = true